-Construction accesses will be managed by gatemen to mitigate traffic impacts and control deliveries and at access locations.
-In the instance the B-doubles are required at Gate 2 (noting the frequency is expected to be very low), traffic controllers will manage the access under a Traffic Control Plan.
-Traffic impacts of Stage 2 construction works will be managed by scheduling deliveries and staff shift changes outside of peak traffic periods.
+Construction accesses will be managed and manned when required to mitigate traffic impacts and control deliveries and at access locations.
 Stage 2 construction works are expected to have relatively low impacts to the surrounding road network as traffic generation is generally low (relative to the operational Hospital which was assessed as part of the Traffic Impact Assessment).
-However, impacts will be moderate to significant for around eight months when parts of Stages 2 to 4 run concurrently.
+However, impacts will be moderate to significant for around eight months when parts of Stages 1 to 2 run concurrently.
 As such, truck movements should be spread throughout the day and staff will generally arrive before the morning peak hour (noting that construction hours start at 7:00am) and will leave after the afternoon/evening peak (noting that construction hours end at 6:00pm).
 Traffic surveys undertaken as part of the traffic impact assessment for the hospital prepared by Bitzios Consulting identified the network peak periods as generally being between 8:00am-9:00am and 2:45pm-3:45pm.
 These peaks are expected to be largely due to school and TAFE traffic.
 Any significant shift changes should be scheduled to occur outside these hours.